Total Knee Replacement

-Hip and Knee replacement can be an effective treatment for severe refractory joint pain in select patients when indicated.
+Total Knee Replacement and Hip Replacement can be an effective treatment for severe refractory joint pain in select patients when indicated.
 Conditions such as osteoarthritis, inflammatory arthritis (such as rheumatoid, psoriatic, and others), and osteonecrosis (also called avascular necrosis) can lead to end stage joint destruction, and chronic pain, severely decreasing quality of life.

-Hips, knees, shoulders, and elbows can be replaced but with various patient satisfaction and functional outcomes.
+Hip replacement, total knee surgery, shoulder replacement, and elbow replacement can be applied with various patient satisfaction and functional outcomes.
 It’s important to exhaust all non-operative treatment options before considering surgery.
 Discuss your options with your doctor.
 You may first benefit from lifestyle modifications and conservative treatments.

 Oral over the counter pain medications, such as NSAIDs (non-steroidal anti-inflammatory medications) are the first line of symptom control.
 Physical therapy can be utilized to educate patients on the benefits of exercise and strengthen the muscle around the joint.
 Intra-articular joint injections can also provide effective symptom relief in cases when oral regimens are not enough.

 Revision Joint Replacement